davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
-    This option aligns the slides to the start or end edge of the carousel viewport.
-Slides will be centered if no value is provided.
-Note that slide alignments will be overrided for slides at the start or end when used together with
+    This option aligns the slides relative to the carousel viewport.
+Instead of using one of the predefined alignments <code>start</code>, <code>center</code> and <code>end</code>, you can provide a number to align the slides.
+For example, if you pass <code>0.2</code>, slides will be aligned 20% from the viewport start edge.
+Note that slide alignments will be overrided for slides at the start and end when used together with
     <a href="#containscroll">
       <code>containScroll</code>
     </a>,